confluentinc/cp-docker-images/docs/quickstart.rst

 In order to keep things simple, this quickstart guide is limited to a single node Kafka cluster.
 For more advanced tutorials, you can refer to the following guides:

-* Securing Your Cluster on Docker
+* `Securing Your Cluster on Docker <security_with_docker.html>`_
-* Running in a Clustered Environment
+* `Running in a Clustered Environment <clustered_quickstart.html>`_

-It is also worth noting that we will be configuring Kafka and Zookeeper to store data locally in the Docker containers.
-However, you can also refer to our `documentation on Docker external volumes <operations/external-volumes.html>`_ for an example of how to add mounted volumes to the host machine to persist data in the event that the container stops running.
+It is worth noting that we will be configuring Kafka and Zookeeper to store data locally in the Docker containers.
+For production deployments (or generally whenever you care about not losing data), you should use mounted volumes for persisting data in the event that a container stops running or is restarted.
 This is important when running a system like Kafka on Docker, as it relies heavily on the filesystem for storing and caching messages.
+Refer to our `documentation on Docker external volumes <operations/external-volumes.html>`_ for an example of how to add mounted volumes to the host machine.

 Installing & Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~